ordina-jworks/ordina-jworks.github.io/_posts/2018-01-02-Gauge-automated-testing.md

 After finishing a new feature in your web app, you test whether it works.
 However, while working on that new feature, you may have broken something else.
 If you want to know for sure, you have to test everything.
-Clicking around, filling in forms... will cost you some valuable time.
+Clicking around, filling in forms, &hellip; will cost you some valuable time.
-So, you'll probably end up not doing it thorough or even not at all, assuming everything else still works fine.
+So, you'll probably end up not doing it thorough enough or even not at all, assuming everything else still works fine.
 That's exactly why you should have automated tests do it for you!

 [Gauge](https://getgauge.io/){:target="_blank"} is yet another test automation tool that serves that purpose.